 Treatment

-Many ovarian cysts will go away on their own without treatment.
-Because of this, your doctor may adopt a “wait and see” approach.
-If your cyst is causing discomfort, OTC pain medications may help to ease this.
+Many ovarian cysts go away on their own without treatment, so the doctor may adopt a “wait and see” approach.
+If your cyst causes discomfort, OTC pain medications may help.

-If you have frequent ovarian cysts, your doctor may recommend using hormonal birth control.
+For frequent ovarian cysts, doctors may recommend using hormonal birth control.
 This stops ovulation from happening and can reduce the likelihood of cyst formation.

 Some types of ovarian cysts require surgical removal.
-This is often done using laparoscopy, which is minimally invasive and involves removing the cyst through a small incision in your abdomen.
+This is often done using a minimally invasive laparoscopy.
 Surgery may be recommended for ovarian cysts that:

 - don’t go away on their own after several menstrual cycles